 Is this a printable or workbook?

-Skill Trek is a premium, hands-on web-based curriculum, complete with multi-media lessons.
+Skill Trek is a hands-on software app curriculum, complete with multi-media lessons.
 Lessons are printable, but only if you want to print them.
 Otherwise, everything is managed online for you.

 I have a High School aged student.
 Can Skill Trek be used towards high-school credit?